DrakeRyzer/SW5e-Episode-2/Species/Droid - Revised/index.md

 While droids can be manipulated by many force powers, they can not sense the Force.
 You can not use force powers or take levels in forcecasting classes.

 ***Maintenance Mode.*** <br>
-Rather than sleep, you must spend 3 hours performing routine maintenance during a long rest to gain its benefits, during which you have disadvantage on Wisdom (Perception) checks.
+When you take a long rest, you must spend at least six hours performing routine maintenance, rather than sleeping.
+In this state, you appear inert, but it doesn't render you unconscious, and you can see and hear as normal however you have disadvantage on Wisdom (Perception) checks to see and hear.

 Additionally, if your long rest would be interrupted, you only need to complete the long rest instead of restarting it.

 ***Nonliving.*** <br>
 You do not need to eat, drink, or breathe; and while exposed to a low pressure environment, you can survive indefinitely.